 Zalando: The Art of Efficient Photography

-How Zalando overhauled their content production and workflow to take thousands of web-ready images a day for their global eCommerce business using StyleShoots Horizontal and StyleShoots Vertical machines
+How Zalando overhauled its content production and workflow to take thousands of web-ready images a day for its global eCommerce business using StyleShoots Horizontal and StyleShoots Vertical machines

 In 2013 Zalando approached us with a question.
 Could we help them improve their mannequin photography?
-Luckily, it just so happened for them that we were already in the process of developing StyleShoots Vertical.
+Luckily, it just so happened that we were already in the process of developing StyleShoots Vertical.

 Through a process of bouncing ideas and testing prototypes together, the Zalando team helped us make the best product we could - a product that the team has already adopted and affectionately nicknamed The Space Cowboy (it's been described as looking like a machine from outer space).